Edward Joseph Hanna: Early life and education

-Early ministry
+Priesthood

-On May 30, 1885, Hanna was ordained to the priesthood by Giulio Lenti at the Basilica of St. John Lateran.
-Pope Leo XIII conferred a Doctor of Sacred Theology degree on him without the need for an oral examination in 1886.
+On May 30, 1885, Hanna was ordained to the priesthood at the Lateran Basilica by Archbishop Giulio Lenti, vicegerent of the Diocese of Rome.
+Following his ordination, he continued his studies at the Pontifical Urban College.
+In July 1886, he performed so well in a theological disputation that Pope Leo XIII granted him a Doctor of Sacred Theology degree without the need for further examination.